Children's Wellbeing

 Be a role model- show them the value of walking, stretching, eating well and caring for your own body.

 When we support children's physical wellbeing, we empower them to feel strong, energised, and ready to embrace life.
-Small, everyday choices - like playing together, eating colourful meals, and prioritising rest- helps build healthy habits that last a life time.
+Small, everyday choices - like playing together, eating colourful meals, and prioritising rest, helping build healthy habits that last a life time.

 Healthy bodies help support healthy minds